 - Stopped buying snacks anywhere – My workmates have a habit of buying snacks from a next door 711 store.
 There’s also one in the condo I stay in.
 After realizing it I decided to stop this too.
 Annual Savings Php 18,200

 - Stopped smoking- The biggest expense and the hardest to quit.
 Annual savings Php 10,950.
 Future medical bills I might have saved on may be worth a few million pesos.

 - Stopped using the Laundry Service.
 I started doing my own laundry.
-I do it every 2-3 days ad i just spend about 30 mins to finish.
+I do it every 2-3 days and I just spend about thirty mins to finish.
 Annual Savings Php 9,600

 - Stopped commuting daily.
 I used to commute to and from the office to my home in Paranaque and I spent about 150 per day.
 I moved close to my workplace.
 Annual Savings Php 54,750 Update: In 2015, I bought a bike and began biking to work, minimizing the cost of my commute.
 In 2016, I began working from home and only accepted work projects within walking and biking distance from where I am.

-- Stopped buying a car- When I realized that everything I need is pretty much walking distance from where I live I figured I would have to ditch this goal.Annual Savings Php 73,000.
-Cost of Car Php 500,000
+- Stopped buying a car- When I realized that everything I need is pretty much walking distance from where I live I figured I would have to ditch this goal.Annual Savings Php 73,000 plus the cost of the car Php 500,000

 - Stopped buying books-I used to buy books on a regular basis and now I try to borrow or read ebooks.
 Annual Savings Php 12,000

 - Stopped playing games- I used to play network games with my brothers from an internet cafe almost every day.
 Annual Savings Php 36,500

 - Stopped watching tv- I get to keep my cash and my time.
-Annual cable tv savings Php7200.
-Annual electricity savings 7,200 Cost of buying a decent TV set 5,000
+Annual cable tv savings Php 7,200.
+Annual electricity savings 7,200 and the cost of buying a decent TV set is Php 35,000

 - Stopped going to Starbucks- I go to Starbucks for my meetings, to hang out with friends or simply to find a home away from home.
 I’m a cheapskate back then so I don’t go more than once a day and I only get one drink.
 Annual savings Php 36,500

-- Stopped buying Magazines- I used to buy 3 or 3 magazines a month. _In case you’re wondering, this used to be FHM, Men’s Health and occasionally a Martial Arts or Popular Mechanics Magazine._ Annual savings 3,500
+- Stopped buying Magazines- I used to buy two or three magazines a month. _In case you’re wondering, this used to be FHM, Men’s Health and occasionally a Martial Arts or Popular Mechanics Magazine._ Annual savings 3,500

 - Use a 30 Day List-hold yourself back from spending by deferring your purchase for 30 Days.

-- Make sure you need something and really need something before buying. an annoying question to ask yourself and a good test of finding out if an item is really worth buying is to ask yourself if you are willing to use it until you die or are you willing to carry it around with you without replacing it forever?
+- An annoying question you can ask yourself and a good test of finding out if an item is really worth buying is to ask yourself if you are willing to use it until you die or are you willing to carry it around with you without replacing it forever?
 Update: I see many things as temporary now and consider the price of many of my purchases as “renting” instead of buying.
 Maybe change the “forever” to use for five years.
 The more appropriate question I ask myself is “Am I willing to buy and pay for this again at full price if I lost this item today?

-- Focus on people not stuff- people will appreciate you more if you spent more time and attention with them instead of cash.
+- Focus on people not stuff because people will appreciate you more if you spent more time and attention with them instead of cash.

-- Look for things to stop spending on
+- Look for things to stop spending money on.

-- Eliminate slowly.
-Start with what you can and look for expenses that you would like to trade for extra cash.
+- Eliminate expenses slowly.
+Start with what you can eliminate now and look for expenses that you would like to trade for extra cash.